ambs02/DECO3801-VirtualLabs/README.md

 ## Repository Organsation

 This repository is organised into the following folders:
-- materials: containing the supporting documents and images for this README file.<br>
+- materials: containing the supporting documents and images for this README file.
 - bg_remove:  containing the project codebase for background removal for body-edge tracking.<br>

-- unitypackage 1:  containing the Unity package for feature INSERT FEATURE HERE.<br>
+Please find the unity packages uploaded and submitted seperately.

 ## Video